Home

 Meetings & Events

-Our online presentations offer excellent speakers covering a wide variety of topics related to birding, conservation, mammals, insects, and more.
-Our September 27 monthly meeting (in-person and via Zoom) will feature Dr. Andy Gluesenkamp of the San Antonio Zoo to discuss searching for blind catfish in the Edwards Aquifer.
-Learn more on our Meetings & Events page, where you'll also see a link to recordings of past presentations.
+Our in-person and online presentations offer excellent speakers covering a wide variety of topics related to birding, conservation, mammals, insects, and more.
+Go to the Meetings & Events page for more information and where you'll also see a link to recordings of past presentations.

 Outings